 At this time of year it’s important to have a few recipes under your belt that can do double time as fantastic dinners and delicious picnic fare – and this recipe for sticky sesame chicken is just that.
 Scrumptious eaten hot or cold, this is a summertime favourite from my family table (and picnic cooler!).

-fresh red chilli, thinly sliced to garnish (optional and remember the bigger the chilli size, generally the less heat)
+- fresh red chilli, thinly sliced to garnish (optional)

 - Pre-heat the oven to 200°c and lightly oil a baking dish.